 'You can't use up creativity.
 The more you use, the more you have.'
-Maya Angelou
+Maya Angelou a DEEP THINKER who is a fluent reader, knowledgeable, creative and that has mastered key skills in range of subjects.

 Why is it important to teach Art?